BiologicalRecordsCentre/brc-ds-eval/README.md

 Note however that any delimeter can be used to separate the year, month and day parts, so long as it is only a single character.

+Records with vague dates or date ranges can be loaded within the tool but data with imprecise dates are not supported within visualisations that use dates (e.g. phenology plots).

-Records that have dates or grid references that the tool does not understand are simply ignored (by tools where those fields are required).
+Records that have dates or grid references that the tool does not understand are simply ignored (by the tools where those fields are required.
 The *Load* page will also give a summary of the number of 'invalid' dates and grid references found (see below).

 ### Loading your data
 Although this tool is deployed as a web page, all of the code runs entirely in your own browser.
 When you load data in the tool, it doesn't leave your own computer - it is *not* uploaded to a website.
-So your data is secure.

 On the *Load* tab you can select one or two CSV files of biological records.
 Use the *Choose File* buttons to select the files.
 When you've selected a file and